 Camp starts in 5 months, 13 days ago (August 14, 2022)

-There are two, one week long residential camps where youth can learn about and practice Hindu values while participating in a variety of fun activities with their peers in a disciplined and congenial atmosphere.
-Parents and guardians serve as volunteers/counselors under the guidance of camp organizers.
-This popular camp has been run for over 30 years in the Northeast.
+Camp is a one week residential camp where youth can learn about and practice Hindu/Sanatana Dharma values while participating in a variety of fun activities with their peers in a disciplined and congenial atmosphere.
+It is an opportunity for youth to spend an extended period of time together to experience their rich heritage.

 Who Can Participate?